vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 **Specs:**

 We released [Waku spec v0.3](https://specs.vac.dev/waku/waku.html) this week!
-You can see a full changelog [here](https://specs.vac.dev/waku/waku.html#changelog).
+You can see the full changelog [here](https://specs.vac.dev/waku/waku.html#changelog).

-The main change from 0.2 is changing the handshake to be more flexible.
+The main change from 0.2 is making the handshake more flexible.
 This enables us to communicate topic interest immediately without ambiguity.
 We also did the following:

 - added recommendation for DNS based discovery
 - added an upgradability and compatibility policy